lvladikov/web-file-manager/README.md

 -   **Calculate Folder Size & Progress**: Calculate the size of a folder (including all its subfolders and and files) from the context menu or by pressing Spacebar on a focused folder.
 A progress modal shows the current file being processed and the "Size so far".
+During any long-running operation, you can click and hold on the animated icon in the dialog's header to make the dialog semi-transparent (20% opacity), allowing you to see the panels behind.
+Releasing the mouse button restores full visibility.